maria-mihaescu/Spinodal-decomposition/README.md

 # Part 1 : Multicomponent homogeneous systems
 This code and theory summary are based on the course Microscopic Kinetics and Thermodynamics from Prof. Pasquini at the University of Bologna.

 The goal of this first part of the software is to offer a visualization of the atomistic model for binary systems in an A-B solid solution.
-In the quasi-chemical atomistic model.
-The assumptions of the model are :
+In the quasi-chemical atomistic model the assumptions are :

 - There are two types of atoms, type A and B, with number of atoms $N_A$ and $N_B$ with $N=N_A + N_B$ the total number of atoms (and sites as the vacancies are not considered).
 We consider N as Avogadro’s number so that all quantities refer to one mole.
-- Each bond has a defined energy, the like bonds are A-A and B-B bonds and the unlike bonds are A_B.
+- Each bond has a defined energy, the like bonds are A-A and B-B bonds and the unlike bonds are A-B.
 - There are two equivalent sites in the lattice $\alpha$ and $\beta$
 - Only nearest-neighbours interactions are taken into account
 - Only the configurational Bragg-Williams-Gorsky entropy is considered